wintercms/docs/database-traits.md

     // Sets the order of records 1, 2, 3 to 3, 2, 1 respectively...
     $user->setSortableOrder([1, 2, 3], [3, 2, 1]);

-> **Note:** If adding this trait to a model where data (rows) already existed previously, the data set may need to be initialized before this trait will work correctly.
+> **NOTE:** If adding this trait to a model where data (rows) already existed previously, the data set may need to be initialized before this trait will work correctly.
 To do so, either manually update each row's `sort_order` column or run a query against the data to copy the record's `id` column to the `sort_order` column (ex. `UPDATE myvendor_myplugin_mymodelrecords SET sort_order = id`).

 <a name="simple-tree"></a>
 ## Simple Tree